2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 ## Function

+The spirit is actually what separates man from animal.
+In a sense, the spirit is the reality of man.

 ### Residence of the Divine Spirit

 The Spirit of God dwells in us (2 Tim.
 4:22), i.e. makes His home in us.
 If we are in our spirit, the Spirit of God dwells in us, but if we are not, there is a sense that the Spirit is not dwelling, which indicates a certain quality of experiencing the Spirit.
 Our experience of Christ goes up when we care about this experience.